LeoThalman/Oodle/README.md

 >
 > Leo served in the United States Army from 2011 to 2014 where he gained experience as a team leader and learned important communication skills.
 >
-> Leo plans to graduate in Winter of 2018 with a Bachelors in Computer Science from Western Oregon University.
+> Leo plans to graduate in Spring of 2019 with a Bachelors in Computer Science from Western Oregon University.

 ### What Do We Stand For?